 Practice recovery procedures.
 The instructor should demonstrate self-recovery and righting techniques for the type of boat being used.
-Girls can then learn and practice these skills, as appropriate for the trip.
-This will help prevent girls from becoming disoriented or frightened if they end up in the water.
+Learn and practice these skills, as appropriate for the trip.
+This will help prevent disorientation or fear if participants end up in the water.

-Verify instructor knowledge and experience.
-The skill level of the adults must be higher than the difficulty of the intended activity.
+Verify instructor/expert qualifications and experience.
+The skill level of the adults must be higher than the difficulty of the intended rowing type.
+At least one adult instructor or lifeguard should be able to effectively communicate commands and instructions, and be certified or trained per the rowing section of the Master Progression Chart: